Platycladus orientalis Oriental arborvitae

 As with American arborvitae (Thuja occidentalis), many varieties are cultivated ranging from extreme dwarf forms 2 to 3 feet tall to very fancy shapes and colors.
 The flat leaf sprays are disposed in vertical planes.
 When ripening, the cones may exhibit a luminous blue bloom that attracts attention; when crushed, they have a pleasant fragrance.

-There are many old neglected specimens on campus, for example between Museum Way and Campus Drive.
+Specimens were planted in the 1890s in the Arboretum (and recorded then under no less than three names: Thuja tartarica, Thuja nepalensis, and Biota orientalis) and then abundantly around campus.
+Many old neglected specimens can be seen strewn around the Arboretum, for example between Museum Way and Campus Drive, or behind the Mausoleum.
 These are mostly stunted, presumably because of the lack of summer water, but they clearly possess ability to survive.
-Six more recent specimens flank three sets of steps leading up to the Main Quad from Serra Mall.
-Five of them are variegated in color; the sixth is different.
+One venerable specimen is at the Bakewell Building, 355 Galvez Street, at the north end.
+Another grows to the right of the front steps of Phi Sig, 1018 Campus Drive.
+Six iconic specimens flank three sets of steps leading up to the Main Quad from Jane Stanford Way.
+Five of them have golden highlights on their foliage; the sixth is different.

 Illustrations: cone comparisons of Thuja species.